mandober/debrief.math/algebra/abstract-algebra/algebraic-structures.md

 Groupoid (Brandt `groupoi`, virtual group) generalizes the notion of group in several equivalent ways.
 A groupoid can be seen as:
 - Group with a partial function replacing the binary operation
 - Category in which every morphism is invertible.

+## monoid
+In abstract algebra, a branch of mathematics, a monoid is an algebraic structure with a single associative binary operation and an identity element.

+## commutative monoid
+monoid with